-Bailey is available for foster or adoption.
+Homer is available for foster or adoption.
 We are a foster-based rescue and always looking for fosters!
-Bailey is currently fostered in Bradenton.
+Homer is currently fostered in Bradenton, FL (Manatee County).

 Your message has been sent to Ewenity Farm Herding Dog Haven.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.